okeStevo/strapi-blog-site/README.md

 # NeuralPulse - AI Blog

 NeuralPulse is a modern, responsive blog focused on AI, GenAI, Computer Vision, and Deep Learning topics.
-This project is built with Next.js and designed to be deployed on GitHub Pages.
+This project is built with Next.js .

 ## Features